itKD: Interchange Transfer-based Knowledge Distillation for 3D Object Detection: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item For learning the 3D feature representation of the teacher network, we propose the channel-wise autoencoder regularized in the compressed domain and the interchange knowledge transfer method wherein the reconstructed features are validated by the opposite networks. \item For learning the 3D detection results of the teacher network, we suggest the relation-aware self-attention which can efficiently distill the detection knowledge under the consideration of the inter-relation and intra-relation of the multiple 3D detection heads. \item To the best of our knowledge, our work is the first attempt to reduce the parameters of point cloud-based 3D object detection, Additionally, we validate its superiority using two large datasets that reflect real-world driving conditions. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item For learning the 3D representation-centric knowledge from the teacher network, we propose the channel-wise autoencoder regularized in the compressed domain and the interchange knowledge transfer method wherein the reconstructed features are guided by the opposite networks. \item For detection head-centric knowledge of the teacher, we suggest the head relation-aware self-attention which can efficiently distill the detection properties under the consideration of the inter-head relation and intra-head relation of the multiple 3D detection heads. \item Our work is the best attempt to reduce the parameters of point cloud-based 3D object detection using KD.
+Additionally, we validate its superiority using two large datasets that reflect real-world driving conditions, e.g., Waymo and NuScenes. \end{itemize}